Acupuncture Points for Summer

 Located on the wrist, Heart 7 is one of the most commonly used points for calming the mind.
 It’s a beautiful choice in summer when Fire energy is abundant and can easily become excessive.
 Shenmen helps ease anxiety, support restful sleep and anchor your emotions—perfect for balancing your summer.

 A go-to point for nausea, motion sickness and heart palpitations, Pericardium 6 is also fantastic for emotional balance.
-It opens the chest and soothes the heart, making it especially useful when summer heat creates internal pressure or tension.
+It’s located near the center of your forearm and is used to open the chest and soothe the heart, making it especially useful when summer heat creates internal pressure or tension.
 It’s also a great point for travelers—just in time for summer adventures.

 Located just below the inside ankle bone, this point nourishes Yin, which in TCM is like the body’s cooling system.
 Summer’s Fire energy can dry out your Yin, leading to heat symptoms like irritability, night sweats and restlessness.
 Kidney 6 helps restore moisture and calm, grounding the body during the peak of heat.